Skip to content

 Schema-First Contract Design

-A robust async batching system begins with strict schema design before any document enters the processing queue.
-Change orders and tracking logs must conform to a validated contract that enforces data types, required fields, and relational constraints.
-Using Pydantic or JSON Schema, define canonical fields such as co_id, originating_contractor, cost_delta, schedule_impact_days, approval_tier, cost_code, and attachment_hashes.
-Enforce type coercion at ingestion to prevent downstream calculation failures; for instance, cost deltas must be parsed as Decimal types to eliminate floating-point drift in cumulative budget tracking.
-Attachments should be referenced by immutable content hashes rather than mutable filenames, preserving audit integrity when multiple revisions circulate across PDF/Excel Sync Pipelines.
-The schema should also include state tracking fields like processing_status and validation_errors to enable idempotent retries and prevent duplicate billing when contractors resubmit identical payloads.
+A robust batching system begins with a strict contract before any document enters the queue.
+Change orders and tracking logs must conform to a validated schema that enforces data types, required fields, and construction-domain patterns.
+Define canonical fields such as co_id, originating_contractor, cost_delta, schedule_impact_days, approval_tier, cost_code, and attachment_hashes.
+Cost deltas must be parsed as Decimal to eliminate floating-point drift in cumulative budget tracking, and attachments are referenced by immutable content hashes rather than mutable filenames, preserving audit integrity when revisions circulate across PDF/Excel Sync Pipelines.

 from decimal import Decimal